MLton/mltonlib/com/ssh/extended-basis/unstable/readme.txt

       These build files define the extended basis library including all of the original basis library.
 The idea is that users refer to one of these, depending on the compiler, instead of the original basis library.
+See the build files for further instructions.

    extensions.mlb, extensions.cm

       These build files define only the extensions provided by this library.
 Users may refer to these files, but they are probably more interesting to maintainers.
-You can, for example, run the command

-         mlton -stop tc -show-basis extensions.basis extensions.mlb

-      and inspect the generated file (extensions.basis) to get a precise and accurate picture of the extensions provided by this library.
+See the build files for further instructions.

    detail/

       This directory contains the implementation details of the library.

-   detail/<COMPILER>/
+   detail/$(SML_COMPILER)/

       These directories (e.g. detail/mlton/) contain compiler specific implementation details.
 Different compilers implement different
       subsets of the original basis library.

-   detail/<COMPILER>/workarounds/
+   detail/$(SML_COMPILER)/workarounds/

-      These directories (e.g. detail/smlnj/workarounds) contain compiler
+      These directories (e.g. detail/smlnj/workarounds/) contain compiler
       specific workarounds.
 The idea is that workarounds are separated from other code so that once a compiler becomes more conforming to the language definition and basis library specification, the